 Impact: 10-15 day A/R improvement → cash flow acceleration + reduced bad debt

-Common PE Healthcare KPI Pitfalls
+What Are the Common PE Healthcare KPI Pitfalls?

 Pitfall 1: EBITDA Adjustments